-Demotivated is also considered as the most significant reason for failure.
+Demotivated is also considered the most significant reason for failure.
 The guides should take responsibility and build confidence in them to quit at difficult times.

 Resilience is the ability to deal with a crisis and recover quickly from those crises.